khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/type-fundamentals.md

 </tbody>
 </table>

-The tertiary (`$gray-400`) has a 3.52 contrast ratio on white, which falls short of the 4.5:1 ratio needed to pass [WCAG 2.2 SC 1.4.3 Contrast (Minimum) (Level AA)](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html).
+The tertiary text color (`$gray-400`) has a 3.52 contrast ratio on white, which falls short of the 4.5:1 ratio needed to pass [WCAG 2.2 SC 1.4.3 Contrast (Minimum) (Level AA)](https://www.w3.org/WAI/WCAG22/Understanding/contrast-minimum.html).
 Inactive components are not required to have sufficient contrast, but we try to get as close as possible while still visually differentiating active and inactive text.
 Refer to the [Forms](/patterns/forms#form-elements) pattern details for more information about placeholder text.

 ## Semantics